It is more important to know what sort of person has the disease than to know what sort of disease the person has.

 Please do phone reception if you have any queries on: 0208 891 3400 or contact us by email.

 In the current situation we have also implemented the following infection control steps and measures:

 All working members of the practice have received training in new COVID-19 policies and procedures.

 All team members will also undergo temperature and symptom monitoring every day upon arrival.

-To reduce footfall in the reception appointments are staggered and we are leaving gaps between appointments to aerate the room, sanitise all used surfaces and allow the practitioner to change relevant PPE.
+To reduce footfall in the reception appointments are staggered and we sanitise all used surfaces regularly.

 We request that you attend alone (unless you are or need a chaperone).

 To minimise risk of cross infection we have removed magazines and refreshments.

 All practitioners will be utilising PPE in line with current recommendations and evidence including FFP2 face masks, visors and protective clothing as appropriate to the procedure they are carrying out for you.

 When you arrive; we will take your temperature using a contact-less thermometer and provide you with hand sanitiser.
-We ask that you wear a mask and can provide a surgical mask if you do not own one.
+It is your choice whether you wear a mask and we can provide a surgical mask if you want to use one.
 If your temperature is above 37.8, or if you have any associated symptoms, you will be asked to return home and self-isolate as per government guidelines.

 Please arrive on time for your appointment, not unduly early and wait outside when possible.
 This will help to minimise the number of patients on the premises reducing the risk of patient-to-patient contact transmission.

 Do not come into the practice in the following circumstances:

 - If you have developed any of the following symptoms: new cough, temperature, loss of sense of smell or taste,